On the density of strongly minimal algebraic vector fields: Introduction

 \subsubsection{Abundance relatively to a foliation}

-The articulation between the notions of foliation and vector field plays a important role in the proofs of this article.
-As a byproduct of the results of this article, we showed that a ``generic one-dimensional foliation'' in the sense of \cite{Coutinho-Pereira} supports a vector field with a strongly minimal solution set.
-The Poizat equation (and related examples) also shows that certain foliations on surfaces with a Liouvillian (non-algebraic) first integral also support similar vector fields (see \cite[Section 4]{FJMN}).
+The articulation between the notions of foliation and vector field plays an important role in this article and several recent developments of differential algebra.
+As a consequence of the results of this article, we obtain that a ``generic'' one-dimensional foliation in the sense of \cite{Coutinho-Pereira} supports a vector field with a strongly minimal solution set.
+The Poizat equation and related examples also shows that certain foliations on surfaces with a Liouvillian (non-algebraic) first integral also support vector fields with the same property.

-A natural question is therefore \textit{which foliation support a vector field with a (strongly) minimal solution set?} In its simplest form (i.e. in dimension two), the only known obstruction is the existence of a nontrivial rational first integral: \begin{question} Is it true that every non algebraically-integrable foliation on a projective surface supports (on a Zariski open set) a strongly minimal algebraic vector field? \end{question}
+A natural question is therefore \textit{which foliation support a vector field with a (strongly) minimal solution set?} In its simplest form (i.e. in dimension two), the only known obstruction is the existence of a nontrivial rational first integral: \begin{question} Is it true that every non algebraically-integrable foliation on a projective surface supports (on a Zariski-open set) a strongly minimal algebraic vector field? \end{question}